-To properly store wine, you’ll need to meet several factors: temperature, how you store your wine, humidity, the angle of the bottle while it is stored, the vibration of the bottle on the rack, and cleanliness of your wine storage area.
+To properly store wine, you’ll need to meet several factors: temperature, how you store your wine, humidity, the angle of the bottle while it is stored, the vibration of the bottle on the rack, and the cleanliness of your wine storage area.

 1. Temperature of your Wine

 The temperature is the most important, as you should keep it around 50 degrees at all times.
 This way, the lower temperature can help to age the wine.
 If there are any fluctuations in the temperature, you should make sure that it happens slowly.
-As long as the temperature doesn’t go to high and it fluctuates slowly, your wine should be ok.
+As long as the temperature doesn’t go to high and it fluctuates slowly, your wine should be okay.

 2. How to Store your Wine

 How you store your wine is extremely important.
 If you store it right it can lead to euphoria, while if you store it wrong it can lead to depression.
 When opening a bottle of wine that has properly been stored, it can be glorious indeed.
 Yet sampling a bottle of poorly stored wine can be quite the letdown.
 Often times, drinking a bottle of wine that was poorly stored is much like drinking vinegar.